nominalaeon/fireshell/docs/DOCS.md

 2. Listens for changes inside the `src` directory, and compiles the necessary files into the `app` directory, which will then automaticaly livereload or inject changes.
 CSS changes are injected, all other changes force a page reload.

 ### Developing
-Double-click the `grunt-dev.command` file and get developing, Grunt will report any errors with your code back to you on the command-line, even the line number.
+Double-click the `gulp-dev.command` file and get developing, Grunt will report any errors with your code back to you on the command-line, even the line number.
 All CSS and JavaScript is uncompressed in development.

 ### Deploying
-FireShell ships with a preconfigured build task for Grunt, just fire up the `grunt-build.command` file and your `src` directory files will be compiled into the `app` folder, but this time they're minified and ready to push onto a server environment.
+FireShell ships with a preconfigured build task for Grunt, just fire up the `gulp-build.command` file and your `src` directory files will be compiled into the `app` folder, but this time they're minified and ready to push onto a server environment.

 ### Gruntfile.js
 One of the main features of FireShell, setup with dynamic variable names to make it even easier to use, here's where you'll need to edit to add more scripts to be run through Grunt: